metalabharvard/metalabharvard.github.io/_people/mike.md

 instagram: time_value_of_art
 ---

+Michael Maizels is a poly-disciplinary researcher working at the intersection of creativity, technology and commerce.

+Current projects include a white paper examining the applicability of novel organizational paradigms to the future of creative agency work, and a piece of adaptive AdTech which synchronizes music to film content in real time.
+He is also completing two books: a collection of essays on Chinese art and technology, and a new economic history of postwar American art.

-Mike Maizels is an art historian and curator whose work brings the visual arts into productive collision with a broad range of disciplinary histories and potential futures.
-He is the author of three books and more than a dozen articles on topics ranging from the philosophy of mathematics to the influence of hip hop on the contemporary art market.
-Maizels curatorial ventures have included the first museum retrospective given to a videogame maker and led to the discovery of CIA training camps hidden in the Arkansas National Forest.
+Highlights from past projects include curating the world’s first museum show given to a videogame designer and discovering the ruins of covert CIA training camps in the Arkansas National Forest.
+He has also published three books and more than a dozen articles on topics ranging from Kanye West to the philosophy of mathematics.
+His most recent book, on the intersecting histories of visual art and contemporary classical music, was published by the University of Michigan in June.

-At metaLAB, Maizels is focusing on a pair of book projects—a series of essays on art and media in contemporary China, and a new economic history of contemporary art.
-He is also working on a number of experimental exhibitions, including the forthcoming [Curatorial (Ai)gents](https://metalabharvard.github.io/projects/curatorial-aigents/).
-His most recent most book, on the intersecting histories of “minimalism” in contemporary art and music, [is now available](https://www.press.umich.edu/11489215/in_and_out_of_phase) from the University of Michigan Press.

-Maizels hold a PhD in the History of Art and Architecture from the University of Virginia and an MBA from MIT Sloan.
+He holds a PhD in the History of Art from the University of Virginia and an MBA from MIT Sloan.